British Values at St Catherine's

 Our Governing Body meet regularly and continually evaluate our effectiveness, challenging and supporting staff, to ensure we provide the best possible education for our children.

 Every member of St Catherine's Primary school is aware of their responsibilities to act as a role model for our children.
 They acknowledge and understand the crucial importance of treating each other with respect and setting a good example of the values, attitudes, and behaviours, associated with their role, within the school team both inside school and in their own lives.
-This is reinforced by our Parent and Volunteer Code of Conduct introduced in consultation with the Friends of St Catherine's Council in 2018.

 Quality of teaching, learning and assessment